Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Computational modeling

-Further, we examined grid independence for the dynamic case of $d^* = 0.5$ across three mesh configurations: ‘Coarse mesh’ (14,80,352 cells), ‘Medium mesh’ (19,98,328 cells), and ‘Fine mesh’ (39,82,656 cells).
-Note that all three mesh configurations consist only of hexahedral cells.
-For comparison across the mesh configurations, we used the fluid velocity ejected from the clapping cavity, $ \overline{u}_e $, averaged over the opening width on the XY plane (Z=0).
-Over the clapping time period, the difference in $\overline{u}_e$ between the coarse and fine mesh configurations remains within $\pm$ 13\% of the fine mesh value, while the difference between the medium and fine mesh configurations stays below $\pm$ 6\% of the fine mesh value.
-Consequently, the fine mesh configuration, as shown in figure \ref{fig:C_CompModelling}(b), is selected as the finalized mesh configuration for further flow field investigations.
-In this configuration, a hexahedral mesh is used in all zones, with cell sizes of 4 mm in $\mathrm{Z_F}$, 1 mm in $\mathrm{Z_N}$, and 0.35 mm (= 0.5 $t_{rp}$) in $\mathrm{Z_L}$, $\mathrm{Z_R}$, and $\mathrm{Z_J}$.
-This variation in mesh element size across the overset mesh zones is due to the limitations of our computational resources.
-Further, the flow field obtained from the fine mesh configuration is compared with the experimentally observed flow field in the next section.
+Grid independence is examined for the dynamic case of $d^*=0.5$ using three mesh configurations: coarse (1,480,352 cells), medium (1,998,328 cells), and fine (3,982,656 cells).
+All meshes consist of hexahedral cells.
+The comparison metric is the cavity exit velocity $\overline{u}_e$, averaged across the opening width on the XY plane (Z=0).
+Over the clapping period, the difference in $\overline{u}_e$ between the coarse and fine meshes remains within $\pm13\%$ of the fine mesh value, while the difference between the medium and fine meshes remains within $\pm6\%$ of the fine mesh value.
+Based on this comparison, the fine mesh is selected for subsequent simulations.
+In this configuration the cell sizes are $4$ mm in $\mathrm{Z_F}$, $1$ mm in $\mathrm{Z_N}$, and $0.35$ mm in $\mathrm{Z_L}$, $\mathrm{Z_R}$, and $\mathrm{Z_J}$.
+This mesh variation is constrained by the available computational resources.